claygiffin/100-coaches-site/src/pages/coaches/index.md

       website: ''
     photo: /uploads/whitney-johnson.jpg
     tags:
+      - Author
-      - Thinkers 50
+      - Entrepreneur
       - Executive Coach
       - Speaker
-      - Author
+      - Thinker
   - bio: >-
       Michael Bungay Stanier is the Senior Partner of Box of Crayons, a company that helps organizations do less Good Work and more Great Work.
 Box of